genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 If no file parameter is specified, `.csv` is assumed and read from the local directory.

-Verbose mode will additionally output line-by-line operation outcome, and a final summary of error lines to be corrected and resubmitted.
+Verbose mode additionally outputs line-by-line operation outcome, and a final summary of error lines to be corrected and resubmitted.
 This makes the script useful for scheduled or automated jobs (e.g. daily data loads).

 :::warning